 In our adult lives, we spend the majority of our days busy at work.
 Unfortunately, research shows that an overwhelming majority of adults loathe their careers.
 Fewer than half of Americans report being satisfied or extremely satisfied with their current jobs.

-When you don’t like your job, you’re at a higher risk for developing resentments, fatigue, and complete burnout.
+When you don’t like your job, you’re at a higher risk of developing resentments, fatigue, and complete burnout.
 You’re more likely only to provide the bare minimum- and the days, weeks, and years will subsequently drag.

-On the other hand, what if work could provide you with the resources and financial security you need- while also securing you the sense of profound fulfillment?
+On the other hand, what if work could provide you with the resources and financial security you need- while also securing you a sense of profound fulfillment?
 What if work could offer you satisfaction, joy, and personal growth?

 What Is Substance Abuse Counseling?